zmoon/crt1d/docs/api.rst

 solvers
 -------

-:mod:`solvers` is mostly private, not intended to be used directly.
+:mod:`~crt1d.solvers` is mostly private, not intended to be used directly.
 Instead, the solvers are used while attached to a :class:`crt1d.Model` instance.

 .. autosummary::